firehol/blocklist-ipsets/README-EDIT.md

 2. Most sites have either a donation system or commercial lists of higher quality.
 Try to support them.

-3. I have included the TOR network in these lists (`danmetor`, `tor`, `tor_servers`).
+3. I have included the TOR network in these lists (`bm_tor`, `dm_tor`, `et_tor`).
 The TOR network is not necessarily bad and you should not block it if you want to allow your users be anonymous.
 I have included it because for certain cases, allowing an anonymity network might be a risky thing (such as eCommerce).

 4. Apply any blacklist at the internet side of your firewall.
 Be very carefull.
 The `bogons` and `fullbogons` lists contain private, unroutable IPs that should not be routed on the internet.
 If you apply such a blocklist on your DMZ or LAN side, you will be blocked out of your firewall.

 5. Always have a whitelist too, containing the IP addresses or subnets you trust.
 Try to build the rules in such a way that if an IP is in the whitelist, it should not be blocked by these blocklists.

+## Which ones to use

+These are the ones I install on all my firewalls:

+1. **Abuse.ch** lists `feodo`, `palevo`, `sslbl`, `zeus`, `zeus_badips`

+   These folks are doing a great job tracking crimeware.
+Their blocklists are very focused.

+2. **DShield.org** list `dshield`

+   It contains the top 20 attacking class C (/24) subnets, over the last three days.

+3. **Spamhaus.org** lists `spamhaus_drop`, `spamhaus_edrop`

+   DROP (Don't Route Or Peer) and EDROP are advisory "drop all traffic" lists, consisting of netblocks that are "hijacked" or leased by professional spam or cyber-crime operations (used for dissemination of malware, trojan downloaders, botnet controllers).
+   According to Spamhaus.org:

+   > When implemented at a network or ISP's 'core routers', DROP and EDROP will help protect the network's users from spamming, scanning, harvesting, DNS-hijacking and DDoS attacks originating on rogue netblocks.
+   >
+   > Spamhaus strongly encourages the use of DROP and EDROP by tier-1s and backbones.

+4. **Team-Cymru.org** list `bogons` or `fullbogons`

+   These are lists of IPs that should not be routed on the internet.
+No one should be using them.
+   Be very carefull to apply either of the two on the internet side of your network.

+5. **OpenBL.org** lists `openbl*`

+   The team of OpenBL tracks brute force attacks on their hosts.
+They suggest to use the default blacklist which has a retension policy of 90 days (`openbl`), but they also provide lists with different retension policies (from 1 day to 1 year).
+   Their goal is to report abuse to the responsible provider so that the infection is disabled.

+6. **Blocklist.de** lists `blocklist_de*`

+   Is a network of users reporting abuse mainly using `fail2ban`.
+   They only include IPs that has attacked them in the last 48 hours.
+   Their goal is also to report abuse back, so that the infection is disabled.

+Of course there are more lists included.
+You can check them and decide if they fit for your needs.

 ---